samonclique/EKS-SetupWith-TF/README.md

 # EKS Setup with Terraform

-This Installation assumes you have the prerequisites installed, if not there is a bash script for that for Ubuntu users. <br><br>
+This Setup assumes you have the prerequisites installed, if not there is a bash script for Ubuntu users. <br><br>
 Prerequisites:
 ```
 Terraform